Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GettingStarted.md

 # Getting Started with Perception
 This walkthrough will provide creating a new scene for generating perception datasets including segmentation data and image captures.

-If you have not already done the setup steps for the project, click [here](Documentation~/SetupSteps.md) to start project setup.
+## Step 1: Create a project and install Perception
+First, follow [this guide](SetupSteps.md) to install Perception in your project.

-## Step 1: Create a new scene and camera
+## Step 2: Create a new scene and camera
 1. Create a new scene using File -> New Scene
 2. `ctrl+s` to save the scene and give it a name
 3. Select the Main Camera and reset the Position transform to 0